Didcot power stations: 2014 fire

 On 19 October 2014 just after 8 pm, three of the mechanical wooden cooling towers serving one of the steam turbines at Didcot B caught fire.
 Two of the fifteen fan-assisted cooling towers in the row were completely destroyed, one was seriously damaged, and one suffered light damage.
 The cause was probably an electrical fault in one of the cooling fans.
 RWE Npower got half the plant back into operation on 20 October 2014.
 The other half remained out of action until the four damage cooling towers were repaired.
 The station returned to full operation in 2015.

 Didcot OCGT

-History

-Didcot OCGT is an Open Cycle Gas Turbine that was originally part of Didcot A. Built in 1968, it uses four open-cycle gas turbines, which are each powered by a pair of Rolls-Royce Avon engines to generate 100 MW of electricity.
+Didcot OCGT, also owned and operated by RWE, is an Open Cycle Gas Turbine that was originally part of Didcot A. Built in 1968, it uses four open-cycle gas turbines, which are each powered by a pair of Rolls-Royce Avon engines to generate 100 MW of electricity.

 The site was made separate from the Didcot A station as part of the decommissioning process.
 It was retained to provide a strategic emergency backup for the National Grid, providing a fast-responding source of additional electricity in periods of high demand.

 Specification

 Didcot OCGT uses four open cycle gas turbines, which are gas-oil fired.
-Combustion gases from all four units are combined into a single 101 m chimney that has a distinctive blue top.
+Combustion gases from all four units are combined into a single 101 m chimney.